Marcus-Jon/phishing_url_classification/README.md

 ## Usage
 Install all required packages from the requirements.txt file, then download the main.py, model.py, feature_extraction.py, known_shorteners.txt and the datasets to the same directory.
-Configure the proxy to the one you are using (if not using a proxy then remove all references to it and the switch_ip function).
+Configure the proxy to the one you are using which can be found in feature_extractor.py.
+The ip address and port that it is running on is what needs configuring (if not using a proxy then remove all references to it and the switch_ip function).
 Run main.py.